DylanCarr2/emergingtechnologies/README.md

 # Emerging Technologies - Dylan Carr

 JupyterLite instance deployed as a static site to GitHub Pages, for hosting Emerging Technologies notebooks.
+Demo config has been tweaked to build from the "Notebooks" folder of the repository on every commit to the main branch.

 ➡️ **https://dylancarr2.github.io/emergingtechnologies**